A+ for Effort: 44 Daily Use English Sentences in School

 Phrases for Talking to Your Teachers

-In most schools, the students usually address the teacher as “Sir” or “Ma’am,” depending on the gender.
+In most schools, the students usually address the teacher as “Sir” or “Ma’am,” depending on gender.
 You might also refer to the teacher by their last name, like “Mr. Smith” or “Mrs. Smith.”

 Here are some useful phrases to keep in mind while talking to them!